1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

   - US presidents since FDR(roosevelt) have spoken of this, in 1972 Nixon declred this relatioship dead, after Trudeau introduced Third Option Policy, trying to stop Canadian dependence on US markets.
   - still continues
 8. New Left -
  - Movement begining in the 1960 s, led by Herbert Marcuse.
-Goal was to breack aprt democratic partyleft, and fith for more social justice and against
+Goal was to breack aprt democratic partyleft, and fith for more social justice and against military-industrial process.
+ - In canda this group was also anti-American, in favour of Quebec independece
 9. Katimavik -

 10. Trudeaumania -